 President Joe Biden on Thursday tested positive for Covid-19, according to a statement from White House Press Secretary Karine Jean-Pierre, who added that Biden is experiencing "very mild symptoms."

 According to Jean-Pierre's statement, Biden, who is 79 years old, fully vaccinated, and twice boosted, tested positive Thursday morning and has begun isolating at the White House.

 Biden "will continue to carry out all of his duties fully during that time" and has "been in contact with members of the White House staff by phone … and will participate in his planned meetings at the White House this morning via phone and Zoom from the residence," Jean-Pierre said.

-Biden is currently taking Paxlovid, an antiviral developed by Pfizer.
-Paxlovid has been shown to reduce hospitalizations and death from Covid-19 by 90% among patients most at risk of developing a severe case of the disease when given within five days of symptom onset.
-O'Connor said he "anticipate[s] that [Biden] will respond favorably" to Paxlovid, "as most maximally protected patients do."
+Biden has also started taking Paxlovid, an antiviral developed by Pfizer that has been shown to reduce hospitalizations and death from Covid-19 by 90% among patients most at-risk of developing a severe case of the disease.

 Create your free account to access 2 resources each month, including the latest research and webinars.

 You have 2 free members-only resources remaining this month remaining this month.

 Never miss out on the latest innovative health care content tailored to you.